arm-on/dstools/README.md

 ```
 !rm -rf dstools && git clone https://github.com/arm-on/dstools/ && mv dstools/dstools.py dstools.py
-import dstools.dstools as dstools # use this line
+import dstools # use this line
-from dstools.dstools import * # or this line to import the code
+from dstools import * # or this line to import the code
 ```

 # Ongoing: